MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

   | 0     | Euclidean distance thresholding |
   | 1     | Decimation by 1:3               |

+### `--intraLodPredictionEnabled=0|1`
+Part of LoD attribute coding.
+Permits (1) points to be predicted from previously reconstructed points within the same LoD.

 ### `--levelOfDetailCount=INT-VALUE`
 Attribute's number of levels of detail.